Timber harvesting in farm forestry

 Harvesting operations may involve the felling of selected trees, the removal of branches, cross-cutting of stems into size categories, stacking along tracks in the forest and extraction to roadside.

-Up to the early 1990s felling was carried out mainly using chainsaws.
-Manual felling is still an option in smaller plantations or where machine access is limited.
+Up to the early 1990s, felling was carried out mainly using chainsaws.
+Manual felling is still an option in smaller forests or where machine access is limited.

 Tractor-mounted timber processors are used to a limited extent in Ireland and may have applications in small harvests.
 Some systems require trees to be manually cut before being fed by winch or crane to the processing unit.
 Processors can debranch, cross-cut and stack timber assortments in the forest.

 Most felling now involves the use of specialised harvesting heads, either fitted to standard excavators or purpose built 'harvesters'.